📰

 Alexander the Great's invasion of the Indian subcontinent marked a significant historical event.
 Although his campaign was brief, it introduced Greek influence to the region and influenced subsequent interactions between India and the West.

-326 BC - Surrender of King Ambhi and Battle of the Hydaspes River
+326 BC - King Ambhi's Surrender and the Battle of the Hydaspes River: Pivotal Conflict

-321 BC - Chandragupta Maurya's Conquest of Magadha
+321 BC - Chandragupta Maurya's Conquest of Magadha: Foundation of the Mauryan Empire

 Class: India and the Contemporary World - I, Class 9, Chapter 2 (Socialism in Europe and the Russian Revolution)